Why would Denmark be the target of a Russian ‘hybrid drone attack’?

 It’s been widely suggested that Moscow is looking to probe Nato defences to ascertain how they would really respond to a more meaningful incursion of Russia’s military.

-“Nobody is in any doubt that Russia’s ambition goes far beyond Ukraine, and in order to carry out that ambition, Russia needs to know whether it will be opposed,” Mr Giles said.
+“Nobody is in any doubt that Russia’s ambition goes far beyond Ukraine, and to carry out that ambition, Russia needs to know whether it will be opposed,” Mr Giles said.

 “One of the primary benefits is understanding more about the capacity of Nato and individual countries to counter Russian operations and the willingness to actually respond in a meaningful fashion,” he said.